How to build a powerful Confluence AI agent in 2026

 The third-party Confluence AI agent: Unifying all your knowledge

-A third-party Confluence AI agent gets around the main problem of the native approach: siloed information.
-Instead of just being an AI for Confluence, it allows Confluence to become one piece of a much larger knowledge base that spans your whole company.
+A third-party Confluence AI agent works alongside Atlassian's tools to provide a broad perspective across your entire company.
+Instead of just being an AI for Confluence, it allows Confluence to become the core of a much larger knowledge base.

 This is the approach taken by platforms like eesel AI.
 It's built to connect to all your different knowledge sources and put an AI to work wherever you need it, whether that's inside your helpdesk, your team's chat, or on your public website.